Ai Accountant

 Accounting Software Solutions

-2. Zoho Books, offers rule based auto categorization, amount, description, payee conditions, bulk apply, manual overrides.
+2. Zoho Books: offers rule based auto categorization, amount, description, payee conditions, bulk apply, manual overrides.

-3. Tally Prime, provides voucher creation rules and auto ledger posting for Indian businesses.
+3. Tally Prime: provides voucher creation rules and auto ledger posting for Indian businesses.

-4. QuickBooks India, includes bank rules and GST compliant categorization.
+4. QuickBooks India: includes bank rules and GST compliant categorization.

 These tools accelerate data extraction, rule suggestions, GST code prediction, bidirectional sync, and anomaly detection.
-Keep human oversight, review AI suggestions, validate rules against history, and supervise complex transactions.
-See importance of transaction categorization and transaction categorisation automation.

 Measuring Impact and ROI